Rachel Berry: Season 1

 For a short time Rachel believes that she is dating Finn, but he tells her that he needs to take time out for himself.
 He changes his mind soon after, but Rachel has already begun dating Jesse St. James (Jonathan Groff), the lead singer of rival glee club Vocal Adrenaline.
-The rest of the glee club presses Rachel to break off with Jesse, but he transfers to William McKinley and joins New Directions, which defuses their concerns.
-She tells Jesse that her dream is to find her birth mother and surrogate, and he offers to help her do so.
+The rest of the glee club presses Rachel to break off with Jesse believing he is just a spy, but he transfers to William McKinley and joins New Directions, which defuses their concerns.
+Finn is quite jealous of Jesse and serenades Rachel by singing Rick Springfield's Jessie's Girl in glee club.
+Rachel tells Jesse that her dream is to find her birth mother and surrogate, and he offers to help her do so.
 However, he already knows who it is: Vocal Adrenaline coach Shelby Corcoran (Idina Menzel), who has asked Jesse to befriend Rachel so that she might reconnect with her daughter, whom she is not allowed to contact directly until Rachel is eighteen.
 When Rachel discovers that Shelby is her mother, they both confess to not feeling an immediate attachment and eventually decide not to pursue a relationship.
-Jesse betrays Rachel and returns to Vocal Adrenaline, leaving her devastated.
-In the episode "Journey to Regionals", as he and Rachel are about to go onstage at Regionals, Finn tells her that he loves her; although they lose the competition to Vocal Adrenaline, they become a couple.
+Jesse betrays Rachel and returns to Vocal Adrenaline, leaving her devastated after throwing eggs at her in the parking lot at McKinley.
+Finn and Puck attempt to avenge Rachel by slashing the tires of all Vocal Adrenaline members cars but Shelby catches them.
+Rachel later kisses Finn after he gives her a pep talk about her being glee s true leader and it appears they are finally officially a couple.
+In the episode "Journey to Regionals", as Finn and Rachel are about to go onstage at Regionals, Finn tells her that he loves her.
+New Directions loses to Vocal Adrenaline which means their glee club will be shut down.
+Rachel gathers the club together to show their appreciation to Mr Schue as their mentor.
+As it happens Sue Sylvester helped save the club for one more year.